Lie Groupoids and Differentiable Stacks: Equivalences

-The orbispace $[M/G]$ associated to a Lie groupoid $G\toto M$ consists of the orbit space $M/G$ endowed with some smooth data, encoded in the normal representations $G_x\action N_xO$.
+The differentiable stack $[M/G]$ associated to a Lie groupoid $G\toto M$ consists of the orbit space $M/G$ endowed with some smooth data, encoded in the normal representations $G_x\action N_xO$.
 These representations play the role of tangent spaces of $[M/G]$.
 Next criterion can be seen as a formulation of this idea.

-\begin{theorem} A map $\phi:(G\toto M)\to (G'\toto M')$ is a weak equivalence if and only if it yields a homeomorphism between the orbit spaces and isomorphisms between the normal representations.
+\begin{theorem} A map $\phi:(G\toto M)\to (G'\toto M')$ is Morita if and only if it yields a homeomorphism between the orbit spaces and isomorphisms between the normal representations.

 \end{theorem}

 \begin{proof} Let us write $x'=\phi(x)$, $g'=\phi(g)$, and so on.

 {\it First step:} Assume that $\phi$ is fully faithful.
 The pullback involving the anchors induces diffeomorphisms between their fibers, namely